 Perhaps, by the look of his uniform, it’s rolling down muddy hills head first?

 Plus probbaly running around the playground on his tip toes – scuffing the shit out of his expensive Clarks.

 And, doing everything as fast as he possibly can as to ensure he comes home sticky, sweaty and in need of an hour long soak in the bath every night.

 12. You will become the embarrassing parent, even if you think you’re cool

-The first few weeks starting reception will inevitably be a rollercoaster of emotions as you wave your child off to spend time with new people at big school.
+The first few weeks starting reception will inevitably be a rollercoaster of emotions as you wave your child off to spend time with new people from preschool to big school.

 Your child will probably take a few days to adjust too, and will probably kiss you goodbye as usual and wave goodbye.